 Stick to the 30-day rule

 Scientific research shows that it takes anywhere from 18 to 254 days to create a habit.
-My experience shows that the best way to create a habit is to practice the habit you’d like to cultivate – maybe it’s morning exercise, meditation, journaling, drinking warm lemon water every morning – it could be anything.
+My experience shows that the best way to create a habit is to practice the habit you’d like to cultivate—maybe it’s morning exercise, meditation, journaling, drinking warm lemon water every morning—it could be anything.
 The key is to keep practicing it consistently and set out to do it for 30 days straight.
 There will be times during those 30 days when you won’t want to do it.
 Force yourself to do it anyway.
-If you miss a day, just get back on track the next.
+If you miss a day, just get back on track the next day.
 Keep practicing until the feeling and experience you create by doing it is one you can’t imagine living without.

 Have a weekly plan

 Just like you schedule important meetings in your calendar, it can also work wonders to schedule your meals and workouts.
-Make it a habit to take a look at your week ahead and plan around your schedule – decide in advance which days you’ll go to the gym, which nights you’ll cook at home, what you’ll eat, what ingredients you need and when you’ll go to the grocery or place an online order to get them.
+Make it a habit to take a look ahead at your week and plan around your schedule—decide in advance which days you’ll go to the gym, which nights you’ll cook at home, what you’ll eat, what ingredients you need, and when you’ll buy your groceries.
 Then block time for it all and schedule it in just like a meeting or a doctor’s appointment.
 If it’s in your calendar, you’re more likely to be committed to it and stick to the plan.

 FIND BEAUTY AND WELLNESS EXPERTS